***2026 RULES AND REGULATIONS***

 Studio Owners/Directors and Contestants must agree that all decisions of the panel of judges are final and cannot be contested.

 They must also agree that the time, manner, and method of judging the competition is at the discretion of Kids Artistic Revue.
 If a studio has any protests or complaints, the Studio Owner/Director must submit an “Infraction Review Form” to the Competition Director 30 minutes prior to an awards segment.
-In the event that an infraction was overlooked during a Regional competition, it will be taken into account at National Finals.
-Score sheets will only be available to Studio Owners/Directors in the Studio Center 3-4 days after the completion of the competition.
+In the event that an infraction was overlooked during a Regional Competition, it will be taken into account at National Finals.
+Score sheets will only be available to Studio Owners/Directors in the Studio Center within 5 days after the completion of the competition.

 Each performance will be evaluated on the following five judging elements: